Misakihime21/Luna/README.md

 TODO LIST

-- texts can cover each other, maybe add a background
+- texts can cover each other, maybe add a background (use changing valuable in the UI)

 BEFORE FINISHING
 + change acceleration speed back to 300
 - check the lights
 - check the mode
 - test settings, make sliders default

 Locations
 - toilet